Evan Longoria Player Props: Diamondbacks vs. Phillies

 Evan Longoria At The Plate

-- Longoria has six doubles, eight home runs and eight walks while batting .223.
+- Longoria is batting .226 with six doubles, nine home runs and eight walks.

+- In 48.6% of his games this season (17 of 35), Longoria has picked up at least one hit, and in five of those games (14.3%) he recorded multiple hits.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.